 Also tell them that if the sign up for the normal service and then start treating you like their personal butler, then you’ll be in touch with them about transferring them to model #2 which will cost them $30k per month.

-Summary of how financial advisors need to deal with a DIY client
+Summary of how to handle a DIY client